Self-Taught vs. Bass Lessons: Honest Trade-offs

 Self-teaching has real strengths, and I do not want to gloss over them.

 You set your own pace.
-If a concept clicks in ten minutes, you move on; if it takes a month, nobody is rushing you.
+If a concept clicks in ten minutes, you move on, and if it takes a month, nobody is rushing you.
 There is no schedule to coordinate, no travel, no weekly fee.
-You can follow your curiosity wherever it goes — deep into one song, one player, one style — without asking permission.
+You can follow your curiosity wherever it goes (deep into one song, one player, one style) without asking permission.
 You learn to find your own answers, which is a skill in itself.
-And the amount of free, high-quality material available today is genuinely remarkable.
-Between YouTube lessons, transcription videos, method books, forum discussions, and play-along tracks, a motivated self-learner has more at their fingertips than I did with a full stack of records and a cassette deck in the 1980s.
+The amount of free, high-quality material available today is genuinely remarkable.
+Between YouTube lessons, transcription videos, method books, forum discussions, and play-along tracks, a motivated self-learner has more at their fingertips than I did with a full stack of records and a cassette deck in the 1980s, and honestly I am a little jealous!!

 Plenty of great players are largely self-taught.
-Self-teaching builds a kind of independence and problem-solving muscle that is hard to replicate any other way.
+Self-teaching builds a kind of independence and problem-solving muscle that does not come from anywhere else.

 What self-teaching tends to miss

 The biggest is that you cannot see yourself objectively.
-A left-hand thumb creeping up over the neck, right-hand tension in the forearm, a wrist angle that will cause pain in ten years — these are the kinds of issues a player often cannot feel until something starts hurting.
-Timing drift against a metronome, the subtle rush going into the chorus, a groove that sits a hair on top of the beat when it should be laid back — these are hard to hear on yourself in the moment.
+Think about a left-hand thumb creeping up over the neck, right-hand tension in the forearm, or a wrist angle that will cause pain in ten years.
+Those are the kinds of issues a player often cannot feel until something starts hurting.
+Timing drift against a metronome, the subtle rush going into the chorus, a groove that sits a hair on top of the beat when it should be laid back, all of that is very hard to hear on yourself in the moment.

 The second is plateau diagnosis.
 When progress slows, it is genuinely difficult to know what the one thing is that is holding you back.
-Self-learners often respond by working harder on what they already do well, because that is where the feedback loop feels good.
+Self-learners often respond by working harder on what they already do well, because that is the part that feels good.

 The third is that practice sessions tend to go in circles.
 Without a curriculum, the path of least resistance is to play through the stuff you already mostly know.
 Reading usually gets skipped entirely.
 Ear training rarely gets done in any systematic way.
 Weak areas get quietly avoided.
-None of this is laziness — it is just what happens when you are your only guide.
+That isn't laziness.
+It's what happens when you're your only guide.

 What lessons actually add

-A good teacher is, first and foremost, a mirror.
-I can watch a student play and see things they cannot see — posture, hand position, where the tension lives, what the timing is doing under a specific chord change.
-That visual feedback, in real time, is the thing that is genuinely hard to replicate alone.
+The first thing a good teacher gives you is a set of eyes on your playing that you do not have yourself.
+I can watch a student play and see things they cannot see, posture, hand position, where the tension lives, what the timing is doing under a specific chord change.
+That live feedback, in the moment, is the thing that is genuinely hard to replicate alone.

 Second is diagnosis.
 After forty-plus years of watching bass players, I can usually spot the one thing holding a student back inside the first lesson or two.
-That is not magic — it is pattern matching across thousands of hours.
-You cannot download it; you can only borrow it from someone who has already put in the time.
+That's not magic at all, it's just having seen the same thing a few thousand times.

 Third is a scaffolded curriculum instead of a random YouTube playlist.
-Groove, technique, reading, ear training, arpeggios and scales, repertoire — these are interconnected, and the order you work on them matters.
+Groove, technique, reading, ear training, arpeggios and scales, repertoire, all of that is interconnected, and the order you work on them matters.
 A lesson plan sequences them so each piece supports the next.

 Fourth is accountability.
 Showing up once a week, with something to play, is a quietly powerful structure.
-It turns practice from "when I feel like it" into "by Thursday."
+It puts a deadline on your practice, which is usually the part that's missing.

-And this is not a beginners-only thing.
-I still take lessons with Kevin Bales, and working with him recently reshaped how I think about walking bass lines — after decades of building them more from scale tones, I realized I needed to think more in chord tones.
-That kind of insight is exactly what another set of ears gets you.
+None of this is a beginners-only thing.
+I still take lessons with Kevin Bales, and working with him recently reshaped how I think about walking bass lines.
+After decades of building them more from scale tones, I realized I needed to think more in chord tones.
+That kind of insight is exactly what another set of ears gets you, and after forty years of teaching I am still getting it!!

 Common self-taught gaps I see